ej8899/homelab-notes/synology/README.md

 # Homelab Notes: Synology NAS
+# FARNSWORTH

 This document captures how our Synology NAS is used in the homelab (& production) environment.
 The focus is on storage for primary operations and client services.